 Network Attached Storage (NAS)

-Network Attached Storage, or NAS, is a data storage mechanism that uses special devices connected directly to the network media.
-These devices are assigned an IP address and can then be accessed by clients via a server that acts as a gateway to the data, or in some cases allows the device to be accessed directly by the clients without an intermediary.
+Network attached storage, or NAS, is a data storage mechanism that uses devices connected directly to the network.
+Rather than a peripheral connection, it uses a network connection like Ethernet or fibre channel switch.
+Each device is assigned an IP address that lets clients access it via a server that acts as a gateway to the data or, in some cases, allows the device to be accessed directly by the clients without an intermediary.

-Some of the big advantages of NAS include the expandability; need more storage space, add another NAS device and expand the available storage.
-NAS also bring an extra level of fault tolerance to the network.
-In a DAS environment, a server going down means that the data that that server holds is no longer available.
-With NAS, the data is still available on the network and accessible by clients.
-Fault tolerant measures such as RAID, which we’ll discuss later), can be used to make sure that the NAS device does not become a point of failure.
+NAS is easily scalable, and it brings an extra level of fault tolerance to the network.
+In a DAS environment, a server going down means that the data it holds is no longer available.
+With NAS, the data is still available on the network and accessible to clients.
+Fault tolerant measures such as RAID—an approach to deploying multiple drives in a configuration within a single array to provide reliability and security—can be used to ensure that the NAS device does not become a point of failure.

 Storage Area Network (SAN)